rashilps/Miwok-translation-app/README.md

 It starts with the use of activities in the app.
 After learning what activities are, the app continues with a connecting concept called as intents.
 Intents included Implicit as well as Explicit intents.

-Next, the app uses onCLickListners for know the behavior of the app when a user clicks on a certain element in android.
+Next, the app uses onCLickListners to know the behavior of the app when a user clicks on a specific element.

-Further, the app uses ArrayList to take strings from the user.
+Further, the app uses ArrayLists to accept strings from the user.
 ArrayList is a powerful concept in Java which can be used for multiple purposes.

-Next, the app also uses concepts of Loops in Java, where if loop and for loops are used in the app.
+Next, the app also uses concepts of Loops in Java, where if-else loops and for loops are used in the app.

 Further, the app introduces a concept of how to properly utilize resources(memory) of an android phone so that the app consumes minimal resources and helps the Android phone to work smoothly.